check-spelling/timescaledb/scripts/suppressions/README.md

 # Suppressions for Clang Sanitizers #

-This folder contains [supression files](https://clang.llvm.org/docs/SanitizerSpecialCaseList.html) for running timescale using Clang's [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html), which we use as part of timescale's regression suite.
+This folder contains [suppression files](https://clang.llvm.org/docs/SanitizerSpecialCaseList.html) for running timescale using Clang's [AddressSanitizer](https://clang.llvm.org/docs/AddressSanitizer.html) and [UndefinedBehaviorSanitizer](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html), which we use as part of timescale's regression suite.
 There are a few places OSs have UB and where postgres